Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: Discussion

 \section{Discussion}

 Is computing an equilibrium for a Fisher market under PLC utilities FIXP-hard?
-Clearly the problem is in FIXP since Fisher markets are a subcase of Arrow-Debreu markets.
+Clearly, the problem is in FIXP since Fisher markets are a subcase of Arrow-Debreu markets.
 We believe that existing techniques, for example of \cite{VY} establishing hardness for Fisher markets under SPLC utilities via reduction from Arrow-Debreu markets, will not work and new ideas are needed.
-As stated in Section \ref{sec.past}, finding an approximate equilibrium under CES utilities was also shown to be PPAD-complete \cite{CPY}.
-Is computing an exact equilibrium FIXP-complete?

 In economics, uniqueness of equilibria plays an important role.
 In this vein, we ask what is the complexity of deciding if a PLC or Leontief market has more than one equilibria.
 We note that the reduction given in this paper blows up the number of equilibria and hence it will not answer this question in a straightforward manner.